orchestral/toolkit-docs/testbench/the-basic/databases.md

 ### Run Laravel Migrations

-By default Testbench doesn't execute the default Laravel migrations which include `users` and `password_resets` table.
+By default, Testbench doesn't execute the default Laravel migrations which include `users` and `password_resets` table.
 In order to run the migration just add the following command:

 ```php{10}
 class TestCase extends \Orchestra\Testbench\TestCase